afrind/draft-rush/draft-kpugin-rush.md

 QUIC stream, choses starting frame ID and sends `Connect` frame
 {{connect-frame}} over that stream.
 This stream is called the Connect Stream.

-Client free to choose initial frame ID - server upon receiving first frame ID will use as a start of a seqence.

 Client sends `mode of operation` setting in `Connect` frame payload, format of the payload is `TBD`.